TC LOCAL 1976 USW

 -

-TORONTO – United Steelworkers union (USW) National Director, Marty Warren, issued the following statement today: “Trump’s tariffs on Canadian exports remain in place and now he’s imposed a 35% general... —
+TORONTO – United Steelworkers union (USW) National Director Marty Warren issued the following statement on reports that the Trump administration is offering tariff relief to Canadian steel and aluminu... —

 -